Thomas-Kenner/GrapheneTrace/Requirements/UserStories.md

 #### Login & Authentication
 - [X] **Story #1**: As a user, I want to have an account I can login to so I can access the features and data that are relevant to me without unauthorised people having access to my data.
+- [ ] **Story #33**: As a clinician, I want to create a clinician account that an admin can approve to be able to use the app.
 - [X] **Story #34**: As a user, I want to stay logged in across browser sessions so I don't have to re-authenticate constantly.
 - [X] **Story #35**: As a user, I want to log out securely so that others using my device cannot access my account.
 - [ ] **Story #36**: As a user, I want my session to automatically expire after a period of inactivity so my account remains secure if I forget to log out.